Vovan and Lexus: Other prominent individuals

 In October 2020, Vovan and Lexus impersonated Sviatlana Tsikhanouskaya the Belarusian opposition leader in a virtual video conference with Danish lawmakers.
-In July 2021, President of the US National Endowment for Democracy (NED) Carl Gershman was the subject of a hoax by Vovan and Lexus, who convinced Gershman and other NED officials they were speaking to Tsikhanouskaya and an aide.
+In July 2021, President of the U.S. National Endowment for Democracy (NED) Carl Gershman was the subject of a hoax by Vovan and Lexus, who convinced Gershman and other NED officials they were speaking to Tsikhanouskaya and an aide.
 Gersham said the NED "support[ed] many, many groups and we have a very, very active program throughout the country", and NED had contact with the chief aide to Alexei Navalny.
 The NED official in charge of its work in Belarus said the NED had helped inspire that year's protests against Lukashenko.

 In November 2022, on the night following the 2022 missile explosion in Poland, they pranked Polish President Andrzej Duda into thinking he was talking with Emmanuel Macron.
 Duda's office later stated that he realized he was speaking with an impersonator and ended the conversation.

-In June 2022, they pranked J.K.
-Rowling, making her believe she was on a Zoom call with Ukrainian President Volodymyr Zelenskyy and discussing the ongoing Russian invasion of Ukraine.
+In June 2022, they pranked J. K. Rowling, making her believe she was on a Zoom call with Ukrainian President Volodymyr Zelenskyy and discussing the ongoing Russian invasion of Ukraine.

 In February 2023, they announced that they pranked Angela Merkel, pretending to be Petro Poroshenko.
 The full conversation has not been released.

+In March 2023 they pranked President of the European Central Bank Christine Lagarde while posing as Volodymyr Zelenskyy, conversing in English, inducing her to admit that the e-euro might be introduced in October in spite of some early protests and that "control" played a significant role in its planning.

+In November 2023 they pranked Italian Prime Minister Giorgia Meloni while posing as a senior African Union official, inducing her to admit that European leaders were tired of the war in Ukraine and want to broker a deal with the Kremlin, saying that "we need a way out".
+In March 2024, the International Olympic Committee announced that its president Thomas Bach was the victim of Russian prank calls "purporting to be from the African Union Commission appear to have been made by the very same group that has already attacked a number of global political leaders and other high-ranking personalities in the same way".
+They discussed a ban on Russian athlete parades in the aftermath of Russia's invasion of Ukraine.
+One recording, which featured Bach saying that Russian athletes who had made statements supporting the Russian government would be excluded from the Olympic Games, was released in April 2024.
+This led Russian Foreign Ministry spokeswoman Maria Zakharova to accuse Bach of "enter[ing] into a political-administrative and, apparently, criminal conspiracy with one specific party [Ukraine] to exclude strong sports competitors from international competitions".

+In February 2025 they called Johann Wadephul, a representative of the German Parliament and member of the Christian Democratic Union of Germany, pretending to be employees of the Ukrainian president Volodymyr Zelenskyy.
+In the 20 minute call, they talked about military support and the delivery of Taurus cruise missiles.